garbageplanet/backend/README.md

 ### Models

-- [ ] add models for cleanings, litter and area.
+- [ ] fix geom creation in Area and Litter models
 - [ ] add regex checks for fields in all controllers.

 #### Licence